-The Youth Ministry program at Bethel is dedicated to developing leaders who have skills, training, and spiritual commitment for incarnational ministry to today's adolescents in a variety of cultural settings.
+The Youth Ministry Program at Bethel is dedicated to developing leaders who have skills, training, and spiritual commitment for incarnational ministry to today's adolescents in a variety of cultural settings.
 In this program, students prepare for the professional field of youth ministry, including careers in church, camp, and parachurch ministries.
 Studies in youth ministry also prepare students for seminary or other graduate studies, and enrich the life and ministry of the church by equipping lay people with tools and skills for effective service as youth ministry volunteers.

-YOM200 • Foundations of Ministry
+YOM101 • Foundations of Youth Ministry

-Introduction to the theology and practice of Christian ministry.
-Presents a conceptual, theological, and biblical understanding of all ministry, lay and ordained.
-Opportunity to develop a usable, working philosophy of ministry and a model for critical thinking about the practice of ministry in the contemporary setting.
-Prerequisites: BIB101 (may be taken concurrently); sophomore standing.
+Introduction to the theology and practice of youth ministry.
+Presents a conceptual, theological, and biblical understanding of youth ministry, while examining its purpose, history, and future.
+Opportunity to develop a usable, working philosophy of youth ministry and a model for critical thinking about the practice of contemporary youth ministry.
+Prerequisite: BIB101 (may be taken concurrently).

 YOM210 • Adolescent Development in the Context of Family (spring) 3 credits Examination of adolescent development and family dynamics.
 Emphasis on understanding adolescent development in the cognitive, physical, psycho-social, and spiritual arenas, along with examining family development and family dynamics.
-Focus on application of practical youth ministry.
-Prerequisite: YOM200.
+Focus on application to practical youth ministry.
+Prerequisite: YOM101.